leslie255/emu6502/README.md

 An assembler is also going to be added.

 Note that the emulator likely won't work in big endian platforms.

+## Future Plans

+All the instructions have been implemented by now, but there are still some extra work to do to make the emulator actually useful, namely:

+- IO & Interrupts *(Currently `BRK` and `RTI` instructions technically work, but the emulator cannot be recovered from an interrupt)*
+- Clockspeed limiter
+- Loading from images

 ## LICENSE